SteveMuiyuro/alx-low_level_programming/0x02-functions_nested_loops/README.md

 This function that prints the sign of a number.
 This function that computes the absolute value of an integer. int _abs(int);
+This function that prints the last digit of a number.